 Performs other duties as assigned.

-Master's degree in health care or related field plus a minimum of 7 years progressively more responsible related professional experience in patient support services or patient advocacy that has allowed candidate to grow in knowledge of cancer and cancer support services.
+Master's degree in health care or related field plus a minimum of 10 years progressively more responsible related professional experience in cancer patient support services or cancer patient advocacy that has allowed candidate to grow in knowledge and expertise of cancer and cancer support services.

 Knowledge of customer service theories and practices, and knowledge of health care services and patient relations preferred.

 Must be able to demonstrate the ability to work well with others.